As amended by unanimous vote of the membership on June 9, 2015

 3 Members must phone or write an explanation for each absence prior to a scheduled meeting or within five (5) days after a meeting for an excused absence to be granted.
 Reason and date of communication will be noted on the absence list.

-4 The following conditions will always constitute excused absences: illness of member or family, childbirth, required business or professional travel, inability to obtain childcare, employment responsibilities, lack of transportation, inclement weather, civic activities, PCA problems or death.
-The Chairperson will resolve any question as to whether an excused absence should be granted .
+4 The following conditions will always constitute excused absences: illness of member or family, childbirth, required business or professional travel, inability to obtain childcare, employment responsibilities, transportation, inclement weather, civic activities, PCA problems or death.
+The Chairperson will resolve any question as to whether an excused absence should be granted.

 5. State government representatives shall be excused for absences due to conflicting commitments required by their official position.